Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: The Approach

 \subsection{Beam Search}

 We integrate our two-phase optimization inside an iterative \emph{beam search} of width $B$.
 Beam search allows us to efficiently explore several optimization trajectories in parallel.
-Since our code mostly consists of loop nests instead of sequential code, we find that merging candidates as in prior work~\cite{lehman2022evolutionlargemodels, chen2023evopromptinglanguagemodelscodelevel, nasir2024llmaticevo, ma2024eurekahumanlevelrewarddesign, gao2024searchbasedllmscodeoptimization, romeraparedes2024funsearch} is not suitable to tensor accelerator code.
+Since our code mostly consists of loop nests instead of sequential code, we find that merging candidates as in prior work~\cite{lehman2022evolutionlargemodels,ma2024eurekahumanlevelrewarddesign,novikov2025} is not suitable to tensor accelerator code.
 As illustrated in \cref{fig:search_tree}, candidates from the code generation step enter the beam only if they satisfy the criteria \emph{correctness} and \emph{performance}: \begin{enumerate}[nosep,leftmargin=1.5em,labelwidth=*,align=left] \item \textbf{Correctness.} After each code generation step, every candidate is compiled and run against our functional test suite.
 Each input variable is initialized with random values and after running, the candidate's output is compared to that of a reference implementation.
-We first filter candidates by compiling and testing 5 times via functional hardware simulation, and up to 20 times in cycle-accurate simulation, which functionally matches real hardware at a cycle-level granularity. \item \textbf{Performance.} We measure the latency of functionally correct candidates via cycle-accurate simulation.
+We first filter candidates by via a functional correctness check on the target hardware. \item \textbf{Performance.} We measure the latency of functionally correct candidates via cycle-accurate simulation or on-chip performance measurement (depending on the hardware platform).
 A candidate is retained only if it improves upon the parent from which it was derived. \end{enumerate}

 Of the functionally correct candidates, we keep the best (lowest latency) $B$ to seed the next iteration of beam search.
-Beam width is a hyperparameter, and empirically we found width $B=6$ the sweet spot balancing search quality and time trade-off.
+Empirically, we find beam width $B=6$ to be a sweet spot that balances search quality and time trade-off.
 We run this loop for a fixed budget of iterations.